-Discussion Updating the NCP will enable the BCAD to meet the requirements of 14 CFR Part 150 if a revision of the NCP is made necessary by a revision of the NEM for FLL.
-The BCAD is recommending PM-9 to meet the requirements of 14 CFR Part 150, Sec.
+Table 4 10 IMPLEMENTATION SUMMARY FOR PM 9: UPDATE THE NOISE COMPATIBILITY PROGRAM Implementation Item Discussion Benefits Updating the NCP will enable BCAD to meet the requirements of 14 CFR Part 150 if a revision of the NCP is made necessary by a revision of the NEM for FLL.
+Rationale BCAD is recommending PM-9 to meet the requirements of 14 CFR Part 150, Sec.
 150.23(e)(9).
-BCAD.
-Depending on the time since the last update, the extent of change in noise exposure, the number of measures to be evaluated and the amount of stakeholder outreach, the level of effort required to update the NCP can vary substantially.
+Responsible Parties BCAD.
+Estimated Costs Depending on the time since the last update, the extent of change in noise exposure, the number of measures to be evaluated and the amount of stakeholder outreach, the level of effort required to update the NCP can vary substantially.
 The cost could range from \$350,000 to \$750,000, or more.
-80% FAA AIP and 20% BCAD.
-FAA's approval of this measure, and BCAD to secure AIP funding for the update of the NCP, when appropriate.
-Within one year of FAA acceptance of a revised NEM, the BCAD will initiate a review of the NCP to determine if a revision is necessary.
+Funding Sources 80% FAA AIP and 20% BCAD.
+Requirements FAA's approval of this measure, and BCAD to secure AIP funding for the update of the NCP, when appropriate.
+Estimated Schedule Within one year of FAA acceptance of a revised NEM, BCAD will initiate a review of the NCP to determine if a revision is necessary.